tommylees112/cduvallet.github.io/_posts/2019-02-04-xarray_subset_netcdf.md

 ***

 This has been turned into a little [command line script](assets/scripts/.py) which should (might?) work with different datasets.
-Hopefully this serves as a piece of documentation.
-Worst case scenario it has helped me out to clean up and check my code.
+Hopefully this serves as an outline of how the script works.
+Worst case scenario it has helped me to check my code.
+It has also exposed all sorts of extra issues, but published is better than perfect!

 Any one who wants to use it please feel free!
 Let me know if it does/doesn't work.